mzagar/approvals-example/README.md

 Then you can add dependency declaration as usual and you're done.

-### Approach 2 - manually installing ApprovalTests.jar as artifact in local repository
+### Approach 2 - installing ApprovalTests.jar in local repository from command line
 To manually install ApprovalTests.jar v0.13 in local repository from command line, use this maven command:

 ```